-- 1. a teacher from the College covered by paragraph A) or I) of clause 5-4.07 for a teaching position in their subject; or a teacher from the College covered by subparagraph 2 of paragraph 2 below for a teaching position in their original subject, for the two (2) years following their change in subject, provided that, during the preceding month of April, they informed the College in writing of their intention to return to their former subject; - 2. a teacher from the College covered by subparagraph A) or I) of clause 5-4.07 for a position in another subject; a tenured teacher in the subject where a teacher has been placed on availability, provided they forwarded a notice to the College in accordance with clause 5-1.11; - 3. a tenured teacher for whom the College reserves a position in accordance with paragraph D) of clause 5-4.20; - 4. a teacher placed on availability from another college in the same zone, who indicates their intention to be relocated on a voluntary basis and who is referred to the College by the placement office in accordance with the provisions of subparagraph 1 of paragraph F) of clause 5-4.07 for a teaching position in their subject; - 5. a teacher placed on availability from another college in another zone, who indicates their intention to be relocated on a voluntary basis and who is referred to the College by the placement office in accordance with the provisions of subparagraph 1 of paragraph F) of clause 5-4.07 for a teaching position in their subject;
+- 1. a teacher from the College covered by paragraph A) or I) of clause 5-4.07 for a teaching position in their subject; or a teacher from the College covered by subparagraph 2 of paragraph 2 below for a teaching position in their original subject, for the two (2) years following their change in subject, provided that, during the preceding month of April, they informed the College in writing of their intention to return to their former subject; - 2. a teacher from the College covered by subparagraph A) or I) of clause 5-4.07 for a position in another subject; a tenured teacher in the subject where a teacher has been placed on availability, provided they forwarded a notice to the College in accordance with clause 5-1.11; - 3. a tenured teacher for whom the College reserves a position in accordance with paragraph D) of clause 5-4.20; - 4. a teacher placed on availability from another College in the same zone, who indicates their intention to be relocated on a voluntary basis and who is referred to the College by the placement office in accordance with the provisions of subparagraph 1 of paragraph F) of clause 5-4.07 for a teaching position in their subject; or - a non-tenured teacher from the College with at least ten (10) years of seniority to their credit on the last day of the contract year preceding the year in which the position is to be filled, up until the end of the third (3rd) year immediately following the end of their last contract in the subject of the position, provided that they have applied in writing to the College in accordance with clause 5-1.11; - 5. a teacher placed on availability from another college in another zone, who indicates their intention to be relocated on a voluntary basis and who is referred to the College by the placement office in accordance with the provisions of subparagraph 1 of paragraph F) of clause 5-4.07 for a teaching position in their subject;